 SPONSORED BY COYOTE CAFE

-A private screening of Dr. Andrew Weil and filmmaker Scott Garen’s new documentary on Japanese culture, spiritual tradition, and the craft of matcha, followed by conversation.
+A private screening of Dr. Andrew Weil and filmmaker Scott Garen’s new documentary on Japanese culture, spiritual tradition and the craft of matcha, followed by conversation.
+Hosted at Midtown Sky Cinema.

 PHOTO ST. JOHN’S COLLEGE

-Set in the foothills of the Sangre de Cristo Mountains, St. John’s College gives the festival a setting that feels both intimate and expansive.
+Set in the grandeur of the Sangre de Cristo Mountain foothills, St. John’s College encompasses an atmosphere that feels both intimate and expansive.
 This historic Santa Fe campus was shaped by the influence of architect John Gaw Meem and folk artist Alexander Girard.
-Known for its Great Books curriculum and small, discussion-based classes, St. John’s is a place shaped by enduring questions — about knowledge, human nature, character and the life of the soul — making it an especially fitting setting for a weekend of conversation, ideas and an immersive cultural atmosphere that unfolds across the grounds.
+Known for its Great Books curriculum and small, discussion-based classes, St. John’s is a place shaped by timeless questions — about knowledge, human nature, character and soul — making it an especially fitting setting for a weekend of discourse, ideas and immersive cultural experiences.